ElNiak/PANTHER/src/llm/neoivy/_system_prompt/knowledge/IvyDocumentation.md

 over-approximates the set of terms that might occur under an instance of a defined symbol in a [context-insensitive](https://en.wikipedia.org/wiki/Data-flow_analysis) way.
-This means IVy may occasionally report arcs in the relevant vocabulary graph that would not occur if the analysis were fully precise.
+This means Ivy may occasionally report arcs in the relevant vocabulary graph that would not occur if the analysis were fully precise.

-When a verification condition is not in the decidable fragment, IVy refuses to check it, and instead produces an error message explaining the problem.
+When a verification condition is not in the decidable fragment, Ivy refuses to check it, and instead produces an error message explaining the problem.
 This explanation is generally in the form of a list of terms that induce a cycle in the relevant vocabulary graph, or an